16 Best Campgrounds in Manitoba

 The West Hawk Lake Campground is set among pine and poplar forests on a slight rise just back from the lake.
 The 123 sites are generally large and suitable for tents and RVs.
 The campground has two beaches and a set of docks.

 West Hawk Lake, two hours east of Winnipeg in Whiteshell Provincial Park, is one of the most unique lakes in Manitoba.
-Formed approximately 100 million years ago when a meteorite struck this area, the lake slowly filled up with rainwater and is glass clear.
+Formed approximately 100 million years ago when a meteorite struck this area, the lake slowly filled up with rainwater and is glass clear, but chilly even on the hottest summer days.

 Just a short walk from the campground are a few restaurants, a convenience store, museum, and a gas station.